Swells have been a studied subject and source of fascination for centuries.

 So what, then, are wind swells?
 When local winds blow over the surface of the water near the shores, they create wind swell waves.

-These short-period waves usually make for decreased quality of surf conditions and choppy waters.
+These short-period waves usually make for decreased-quality surf conditions and choppy waters.

 It is possible to discover the origin of the swell heading your way.